 June 2, 2021 - The RDIF announced data from the Ministry of Health of the province of Buenos Aires, Argentina, which demonstrated the high efficiency of the Sputnik Light vaccine at the level of 78.6-83.7% when vaccinating the elderly.
-According to the analysis of data, more than 186 thousand people aged 60 to 79 years, more than 40 thousand of whom received an injection of the "Sputnik Light" vaccine during the mass vaccination of the population, the SARS-CoV-2 virus incidence in the period from 21 to 40 days after receiving one injection was only 0.446%.
-The incidence among the adult unvaccinated population for the same period was 2.74%.
+According to the analysis of data, more than 186 thousand people aged 60 to 79 years, more than 40 thousand of whom received an injection of the "Sputnik Ligh" vaccine during the mass vaccination of the population, the SARS-CoV-2 virus incidence in the period from 21 to 40 days after receiving one injection was only 0.446%.
+On the other hand, the incidence among the unvaccinated adult population for the same period was 2.74%.

 May 24, 2021 - A study conducted by the Institute of Virology of the National University of Cordoba located in Argentina and the authorities of Cordoba confirmed 14 days after receiving the first injection of Sputnik V, 85.5% of individuals developed SARS-CoV-2 coronavirus IgG antibodies.

-May 6, 2021 - The effectiveness of the single-component vaccine"Sputnik Light" was 79.4% based on the analysis of data from the 28th day after receiving immunization by citizens of the Russian Federation as part of the mass vaccination program in the period December 5, 2020 - April 15, 2021.
+May 6, 2021 - The effectiveness of the single-component vaccine" "Sputnik Ligh" was 79.4% based on the analysis of data from the 28th day after receiving immunization by citizens of the Russian Federation as part of the mass vaccination program in the period December 5, 2020 - April 15, 2021.
 An efficacy rate of about 80% exceeds that of many vaccines requiring two shots.